gdelv/fantasyTALK/README.md

 Check out the website @ www.predictionworld.surge.sh

+## Description
+- Imagine this, you are with your friend watching the game and as the game progresses you began an argument because you think the Home team will win the game.
+You're friend disagrees as usual.
+- Once the game is over and the Home team wins, you tell your friend "see I told you they were going to win".
+Like a sore loser he replies "I don't remember you predicting that"
+- Those times are now over with PREDICTIONworld!
+- You can now post your prediction as soon as possible.
+- Before the game is over post you prediction, and once it ends and you're right you have hard rock proof.

 ## Inspiration

 I enjoy making predictions on who will win the upcoming game and between my family we always say "remember I called that they were going the game", but no one ever does.
 Well now we have a website to hold your predictions so you can prove your friends you had called it before tipoff!

 ## To Do
 - [x] Initiate Routes